 Our hormones play a crucial role in life.
 From maintaining a calm mood to our physical well-being.
 Surprisingly, they also influence our decisions, which include our relationships.

-As a life coach for entrepreneurs, I am obsessed with understanding the science behind our decisions.
+As a healing and leadership coach, I am obsessed with understanding the science behind our decisions.
 It helps answer the question of, “If it doesn’t make sense logically, why are we doing it?”

 Firstly, we need to define some terms.
 We are going to talk about neurotransmitters and hormones and how they affect your thinking.